Deep learning and AI ‘cold war’ spells privacy concerns | Innovation

 Questions over machine monitored surveillance have existed for decades, but a lack of sophisticated technology to apply machine learning theories quelled most concerns.

-Recent advances in AI technology, however, have seen governments and corporations’ investing in deep learning, resulting in an unregulated “cold war,” said Dr Matthew Aylett, who works at Edinburgh University’s school for informatics and is Chief Science Officer of Edinburgh-based text to speech company Cereproc.
+Recent advances in AI technology, however, have seen governments and corporations’ investing in deep learning, resulting in an unregulated “ war,” said Dr Matthew Aylett, who works at Edinburgh University’s school for informatics and is Chief Science Officer of Edinburgh-based text to speech company Cereproc.

 Top scientist Stephen Hawking recently claimed computers would overtake human intelligence within 100 years.